World Cup wows fans after scintillating start

 "This is an important philosophy: that you go out there to win, to score, and that's what I have noticed for all teams, everyone trying to be quite offensive."

-No one really knows why teams have abandoned raciness and gone for goals.
+No one really knows why teams have abandoned caginess and gone for goals.
 Some believe it's the Brazilian influence.
 Others say the European-based players have brought their attacking philosophy across the Atlantic.

 Then there's the intriguing possibility that football has shifted direction and we are witnessing the death throes of the possession-based tiki-taka Spanish style.